 What is traveller’s diarrhea?

 Traveller's diarrhea is frequent, loose, or watery bowel movements resulting from eating or drinking contaminated foods or liquids.
-Symptoms may include nausea, vomiting, stomach cramps, bloating and feeling unwell.
-Symptoms can begin suddenly and last 3 to 5 days.
+Symptoms may include nausea, vomiting, stomach cramps, fever or blood in stools.
+Symptoms can begin suddenly and usually last 3 to 4 days.

 The most common cause of traveller’s diarrhea is food or water contaminated with bacteria called enterotoxigenic E. coli (ETEC).
 These bacteria are found in the bowel movements (stool) of infected people.
 People who use the bathroom without properly washing their hands after can pass the bacteria on to others through food preparation or hand-to-mouth contact.
 Untreated water that has become contaminated by sewage or animal manure can also be a source of disease when it is used for food preparation, drinking, swimming or other activities where it may be swallowed.